General Route Grading: +++++

 Route Type: single-pitch routes

-Structure / Quality of the rock: compact, plate-like granite/ mostly very good
+Structure / Quality of the rock: solid, rough granite with ledges / very good

 Facing: south, west, north, east

 Useful advice and a few tips to make climbing easier and safer:

 - Get familiar with the equipment: use only standardized mountain sports equipment (CE sign) & study instructions for use accurately

 - Partner check before starting: double-check your knots, harness buckle, belay system, karabiners, snaplinks and the end of the rope

 - Let your climbing partner know what's going on: communication prevents misunderstandings, let your belayer know when he has to take your weight on the rope

 - Act respectfully: respect other climbers and inform them of mistakes and dangers; always respect areas where climbing is not allowed

 - Warm up before you start climbing: gymnastics and warm-up climbing protects your joints, muscles and tendons

 - Full attention while belaying: the life of your climbing partner is in your hands